RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 - [ ] Ensure Legacy EFI Is Valid and Updating (manually done)
 - [x] Ensure the Guest Home Folder Does Not Exist

-### Applications
+### Applications (need to be done for specific users most of the time)

 - [x] Turns on file extensions
 - [ ] Ensure Protect Mail Activity in Mail Is Enabled (manually done for specific user)
-- [x] Disable Automatic Opening of Safe Files in Safari (manually done for specific user)
+- [x] Disable Automatic Opening of Safe Files in Safari
-- [x] Audit History and Remove History Items (manually done for specific user)
+- [x] Audit History and Remove History Items
-- [x] Ensure Warn When Visiting A Fraudulent Website in Safari Is Enabled (manually done for specific user)
+- [x] Ensure Warn When Visiting A Fraudulent Website in Safari Is Enabled
-- [x] Ensure Prevent Cross-site Tracking in Safari Is Enabled (manually done for specific user)
+- [x] Ensure Prevent Cross-site Tracking in Safari Is Enabled
-- [x] Audit Hide IP Address in Safari Setting (manually done for specific user)
+- [x] Audit Hide IP Address in Safari Setting
-- [x] Ensure Advertising Privacy Protection in Safari Is Enabled (manually done for specific user)
+- [x] Ensure Advertising Privacy Protection in Safari Is Enabled
-- [x] Ensure Show Full Website Address in Safari Is Enabled (manually done for specific user)
+- [x] Ensure Show Full Website Address in Safari Is Enabled
-- [x] Ensure Secure Keyboard Entry Terminal.app Is Enabled (manually done for specific user)
+- [x] Ensure Secure Keyboard Entry Terminal.app Is Enabled

 ### Other settings (not from CIS)